bbhlondon/docker/README.md

 > Generic docker images useful for CI and other purposes

 Based on official distros, preloaded with the tooling needed for BBH workflows.
+All include the tools required for use in CircleCI v2.

 Listed on the Docker Hub at [bartleboglehegarty/docker](https://hub.docker.com/r/bartleboglehegarty/docker/)